shuaibu-shehu/Dermer-Samantic-Pro/README.md

 ### 3. Contrastive Training Objective

-Instead of a simple Cross-Entropy classification head, we optimize the **InfoNCE Loss** (CLIP Loss).
+Instead of a simple Cross-Entropy classification head, I optimize the **InfoNCE Loss** (CLIP Loss).
 The model is trained to maximize the cosine similarity between:

 * **Image:** A dermoscopy photo of a lesion.
 * **Text:** The specific medical definition (e.g., *"High risk melanoma skin cancer"*).